 People who have a hair transplant typically experience itchiness and irritation during the 2-4 weeks following the procedure.

-If you haven’t seen any new hair growth by the four months stage, don’t panic.
+If you haven’t seen any new hair growth by the four-month stage, don’t panic.
 Each person’s new hair grows differently following a hair transplant.
-Hair growth rates following a hair transplant can be impacted by several factors, including the location of the transplant site and the hair transplant technique which was used.
+Hair growth rates following a hair transplant can be affected by several factors, including the location of the transplant site and the hair transplant technique used.

-It can take between three to six months for your new hair to emerge.
-This will depend on how long the resting (telogen) phase of your hair lasts.
+It can take between three and six months for your new hair to emerge.
+This will depend on how long your hair’s resting (telogen) phase lasts.
 Once your old hair has been shed, the new hairs which have already formed at the follicles will start to penetrate through your scalp.

 Can you speed up hair growth?

-If your new hair is not growing as fast as you would like; remember – patience is the key.
-But there are also ways that you can speed up the recovery and hair growth process.
+If your new hair is not growing as fast as you would like, remember – patience is the key.
+But there are also ways to speed up recovery and hair growth.

 Here are some tips:

-- Massage – after 2 weeks have passed, your scalp will have recovered sufficiently for you to receive a soft head massage using oils for nourishment and hydration.
+- Massage – after 2 weeks, your scalp will have recovered sufficiently for you to receive a gentle head massage with oils to nourish and hydrate.

-- Strengthening shampoos – consider the use of shampoos or supplements that may help to strengthen the hair follicles, such as argan oil shampoo, and biotin tablets.
+- Strengthening shampoos – consider using shampoos or supplements that may help maintain hair follicles, such as argan oil shampoo and biotin tablets.

 What to expect after the 4th month of hair transplant recovery

-While progress might seem slow, at month 4 you are not far away from seeing hair growth.
-From month 6, you will often notice a significant growth spurt, as your hair gets not only longer but stronger and thicker too.
-Once you reach a year to 12-18 months since your hair transplant, you can expect to see the final result.
+While progress might seem slow, by month 4, you are not far from seeing hair growth.
+From month 6, you will often notice a significant growth spurt, as your hair gets not only longer but also stronger and thicker.
+Once you reach a year to 12-18 months after your hair transplant, you can expect to see the final result.

 For more information about the recovery process, please read our in-depth guide, ‘Hair Transplant Timeline: What To Expect’.

-Our hair transplant recovery and aftercare service include a personalised aftercare package containing everything you need to help you on your aid to recovery.
-If you have any questions, get in touch with The Treatment Rooms London to book a consultation.
+Our hair transplant recovery and aftercare service includes a personalised aftercare package containing everything you need to help you on your road to recovery.
+If you have any questions, contact The Treatment Rooms London to book a consultation.

 Share: